dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 }
 ```

-The data provide in callbacks will allow analyzer to submit reports for its rules.
-Single callback can lead to multiple reports being generated.
+The data provided in callbacks for registered actions will allow the analyzer to submit reports for its rules.
+A single callback can lead to multiple reports being generated.

 Any analyzer will be allowed to produce reports only for Rules that it declared in it’s `SupportedRules` definition.

 #### Rules declaration

-Single analyzer can declare support of multiple rules – since it might produce reports for those on top of same input data – and for efficiency reasons a single processing of data might be needed.
+A single analyzer can declare support of multiple rules – since it might produce reports for those on top of same input data – and for efficiency reasons a single processing of data might be needed.

 Simplified proposal of definition of a single rule: